To all Americans,

 Niccolo Machiavelli

-Our government rests entirely on the foundation built by our Constitution; it is the foundation upon which every single office and law rests.
-That Constitution is more than two centuries old, making it one of the oldest in the world.
+Our current government is built around the Constitution; it is the foundation from which every single office and law derive their powers.
+That Constitution is more than two centuries old, making it one of the oldest in the world; and it is almost impossible to amend.
 It was written in an age of sail-powered shipping and horseback messengers, an age where slavery was legal and women were property.
 We live in an age of geosynchronous satellites and pocket supercomputers, an age of complexity and technology light years beyond what the founders could have foreseen.
-We need a government loyal to its citizens and built for this age.
-Just as the Constitution replaced the failing system of law and order created by the Articles of Confederation, the time has come for the Constitution itself to be replaced, along with the entire diseased apparatus we call a government.
+We are trying to run a 21st century society on 18th century laws.
+Our lives depend on creating a government that is loyal to its citizens and built for this age.
+Just as the Constitution replaced the failing system of law and order created by the Articles of Confederation, the time has come for the Constitution itself to be replaced.

 "It always seems impossible until it’s done." – Nelson Mandela